VarshaKhatavani/FullStack/React/Refresher/README.md

    => used to make your code production ready
    => it will create parcel-cache folder & dist folder
 6. put both of this folders in gitignore

+---

+Steps to create a store using Redux

+1. Create a store
+2. Create a slice
+3. Add slice to store
+4. Read Cart Items of Store/Sync cart items with store = using useSelector (Subscribe to store)